 Since I went back to school, cooking opportunities have become rare.
-I make simple and quick meals, or I leave the cooking to my hubby.
-I have tons of ideas for new recipes, but really no time to actually make them.
-I have to say that I miss cooking… But in a few months you’ll find me around here a lot more [and I can’t wait] !
+I make simple and quick meals or leave the cooking to my hubby.
+I have tons of ideas for new recipes, but no time to actually make them.
+I have to say that I miss cooking… But in a few months, you’ll find me around here a lot more [and I can’t wait]!

 About the pear & chocolate crumble

-Have you ever wondered what to do with untasty fruit ?
-A question I had to ask myself this week when faced with 2 kgs of really bad pears [it’s rare that it happens but I was fooled].
-After 10 days of patience, I had to face the facts : they would never ripen.
+Have you ever wondered what to do with bitter fruit?
+A question I had to ask myself this week when faced with 2 kgs of really bad pears [it rarely happens, but I was fooled].
+After ten days of patience, I faced the facts: they would never ripen.
 But as you know, I try to limit food waste as much as possible, so throwing them away was heartbreaking.
-I could have opted for jam but I was craving sugar.
-So I needed a quick and easy desert.
+I could have opted for jam, but I was craving sugar.
+So I needed a quick and easy dessert.
 The crumble seemed like the perfect solution.

-Did you know that crumble is a little different in Quebec ?
-It is called croustade and the composition of the dough is bit different.
-I told you about it in an article last year [that was my first croustade experience], you can check it out here [strawberry & rhubarb croustade].
+Did you know that crumble is a little different in Quebec?
+It is called croustade, and the composition of the dough is a bit different.
+I told you about it in an article last year [that was my first croustade experience]; you can check it out here [strawberry & rhubarb croustade].

-Let’s go back to the crumble : it’s a very simple recipe, ready in a few minutes [the longest part is peeling the fruits].
-You can adapt it to any fruit and vary the batter a bit by adding almond or hazelnut powder for example [and many others].
-This is a perfect recipe for people in a hurry but with sugar craving [like me !].
+Let’s go back to the crumble: it’s a very simple recipe, ready in a few minutes [the longest part is peeling the fruits].
+You can adapt it to any fruit and vary the batter by adding almond or hazelnut powder, for example [and many others].
+This is a perfect recipe for people in a hurry but with sugar cravings [like me!].